 The amount of notes we can issue under the indenture is unlimited.
-We will issue the notes in the initial aggregate principal amount of \$ (or up to \$ aggregate principal amount if the underwriters' overallotment option to purchase additional notes is exercised in full).
-However, we may, without your consent and without notifying you, create and issue further notes, which notes may be consolidated and form a single series with the notes offered by this prospectus and the existing notes and may have the same terms as to interest rate, maturity, covenants or otherwise; provided that if any such additional notes are not fungible with the notes for U.S. federal income tax purposes, such additional notes will have a separate CUSIP or other identifying number.
+We will issue notes in the initial aggregate principal amount of \$40,000,000 (or up to \$46,000,000 aggregate principal amount if the underwriters' overallotment option to purchase additional notes is exercised in full).
+However, we may, without your consent and without notifying you, create and issue further notes, which notes may be consolidated and form a single series with either series of notes offered by this prospectus and may have the same terms as to interest rate, maturity, covenants or otherwise; provided that if any such additional notes are not fungible with the notes for U.S. federal income tax purposes, such additional notes will have a separate CUSIP or other identifying number.